pkellner/pluralsight-what-is-react/readme.md

 # Course Code for [What is React](https://pluralsight.com/courses/what-is-react) on Pluralsight

+# IMPORTANT NOTICE: Updated Course: [What is React (Released June 2024)](https://www.pluralsight.com/library/courses/react-what-is/)

+This course has been updated June 2024 to reflect the latest changes in React.
+It is focussed on what is available in React 19.
+As of the release of the course, React 19 is pending final production release.
+It was slightly delayed due to the new features being added to the Concurrent Mode, but nothing in this course is affected by that.
+The course is up to date with the latest features and changes in React 19.
+The major change to the course is that
+Module 4 has been completely rewritten to focus on the new Concurrent Mode features including React Server Components and Suspense for Data Fetching.

+You may notice that many of the package.json files reference React 18.3.1.
+This is because the course was recorded before React 19 was released.
+The course is still up to date with the latest features and changes in React 19.
+As soon as React 19 is released, I will update the package.json files to reflect the latest version of React.

 ## OTHER Recently Released Courses From Peter Kellner

 | **Course**                                                                                                                 | Release Date  |